 This section provides a summary of the current position of SGW's water supply systems.
 Table 4 summarises each of SGW's systems, with information on the major customers and water sources.
 For completeness, this table also provides a comprehensive list of all legal entitlements, however it should be noted that not all of these water sources are actively used.
 Some are entitlements that require significant infrastructure upgrades for them to be used.
-The year-to-date extraction volumes listed in Table 4 cover the period from the beginning of July until the end of September 2022.
+The year-to-date extraction volumes listed in Table 4 cover the period from the beginning of July until the end of September 2023.

-For the Lance Creek Water Supply System, in the year to date South Gippsland Water has been allocated 62% of its entitlement from the Greater Yarra System - Thomson River Pool (Melbourne Water Supply System), which equates to 620 ML.
-Based on projections by Melbourne Water, this year's allocation is expected to increase over the coming months under the forecast average climate conditions (see Section 3) over the outlook period.
-South Gippsland Water has also carried over 2,010 ML of unused allocations from previous years to the current year, providing a significant supply buffer in this supply system if conditions were to become drier than expected.
-A small volume (108 ML) of this carryover has spilled from Melbourne Water Supply System in the year to date, with the potential for more spills to occur because the Melbourne Water Supply System storages are currently at or near capacity.
+For the Lance Creek Water Supply System, in the year to date South Gippsland Water has been allocated 32% of its entitlement from the Greater Yarra System - Thomson River Pool (Melbourne Water Supply System), which equates to 316 ML.
+Based on projections by Melbourne Water, this year's allocation is expected to increase over the coming months, even under the forecast dry climate conditions (see Section 3) over the outlook period.
+South Gippsland Water has also carried over 1,906 ML of unused allocations from previous years to the current year, providing a significant supply buffer in this supply system if conditions were to become drier than expected.